GabsEdits/aploe/docs/index.md

 - [x] Create the basic components.
 - [x] Create the basic styles.
 - [x] Make translations optional.
-- [x] Remove all junk styles and classes
+- [x] Remove all junk styles and classes.
 - [x] Support Dark Mode.
+- [x] Create a documentation for the project.

+~~When all of the above tasks are completed, the project will get the release candidate status, and it will be ready for the first stable release.~~

+The project is now in the release candidate status, and it's preparing for the first stable release.
+The project is now in the `1.0.0-rc.1` version.

+### Future Plans

+- [ ] Create configuration file for the project.
+(It requires a lot of effort, so `2.0.0` is planned for this feature.)
 - [ ] Create a template for the project.
-- [ ] Create configuration file for the project.
-- [ ] Create a documentation for the project.

-When all of the above tasks are completed, the project will get the release candidate status, and it will be ready for the first stable release.
+(A template isn't necessary for how the project currently works, it's too simple, once a configuration file is added, a template will be needed.)